shadenalsahli/E-Commerce-Website/README.md

 # E-Commerce Website

-An online coffee equipment store implemented using PHP, JavaScript, HTML, CSS and phpMyAdmin.
+An online coffee equipment store implemented using PHP, JavaScript, HTML, CSS and phpMyAdmin, <strong>You can view the website live <a href="https://hashcofffee.online">Here</a> !!</strong>

 <h3> There are two main pages:</h3>